kanishk-ramrakhiyani/Image-Processing/README.md

 - A **Status API** to check the processing status of each request.
 - Asynchronous image downloading and compression.
 - Storage of processed CSV data and image details in a PostgreSQL database.
+- Triggering a webhook on successful completion of request

 ## Features